delta-io/delta/README.md

 SET hive.tez.input.format=io.delta.hive.HiveInputFormat;
 ```

-The second step is to upload the above two JARs to the machine that runs Hive.
-Finally, add the paths of the JARs toHive’s environment variable, `HIVE_AUX_JARS_PATH`.
+The second step is to upload the above uber JAR to the machine that runs Hive.
+Finally, add the path of the uber JAR to Hive’s environment variable, `HIVE_AUX_JARS_PATH`.
 You can find this environment variable in the `hive-env.sh` file, whose location is `/etc/hive/conf/hive-env.sh` on an EMR cluster.
-This setting will tell Hive where to find the connector JARs.
+This setting will tell Hive where to find the connector JAR.

 ### Create a Hive table